Forncett St Mary

-Forncett St Mary is a village and former civil parish, now in the parish of Forncett, in the South Norfolk district, in the county of Norfolk, England.
+Forncett St Mary is a village and former civil parish, now in the parish of Forncett, in the English county of Norfolk.
 The village is located 7.4 mi east of Attleborough and 10 mi south-west of Norwich, close to the course of the River Tas.
-In 1931 the parish had a population of 153.

 History

-Forncett St. Mary's name is of mixed Anglo-Saxon and Viking origin and derives from an amalgamation of the Old English and Old Norse for Forni's dwelling or camp, with the epithet of St. Mary added in dedication to Saint Jesus and to distinguish the village from Forncett St Peter.
+Forncett St. Mary's name is of mixed Anglo-Saxon and Viking origin and derives from an amalgamation of the Old English and Old Norse for Forni's dwelling or camp, with the epithet of St. Mary to distinguish the village from Forncett St Peter.

 In the Domesday Book, Forncett St Mary is listed in the same entry as Forncett St Peter as a settlement of 21 households in the hundred of Depwade.
 In 1086, the villages formed part of the East Anglian estates of Roger Bigod, Bishop Osbern FitzOsbern and Ulfkil the freeman.

-Forncett St Mary and St Peter are believed to have split into separate villages in the Fifteenth Century as part of boundary changes led by the Church of England.
-Despite this, the two villages shared a single rector until the mid-Nineteenth Century.
+Forncett St Mary and St Peter are believed to have split into separate villages in the fifteenth century as part of boundary changes led by the Church of England.
+Despite this, the two villages shared a single rector until the mid-nineteenth century.